 - During World War II, it was used for amphibious landing practice.

-- The Solent here is renowned for windsurfing and kiteboarding.
+- The Solent here is renowned for windsurfing and kitesurfing.

 - At low tide, you can sometimes spot the remains of a sunken landing craft.